 One student said: “The day before move-in I was told I didn’t have my room and King’s moved me to Stratford, which is more expensive and further away.
 They fully fucked me over.”

 Other students, however, were not informed of this admin failure until they arrived at university halls.

-Some students had travelled from as far as China, arriving in the middle of the night, only to be told by KCL residence managers that they had no where to stay that night.
+Some students had traveled from as far as China, arriving in the middle of the night, only to be told by KCL residence managers that they had nowhere to stay that night.

 A number of other students were sent to hotels all the way in Crystal Palace – five miles away from any King’s accommodation.

 One student told The Tab King’s they were “far away” from the University and the lack of communication between the residence team and students left her “upset and worried” as she didn’t know when she would be moved to alternative accommodation.

 During the time many students who spoke to The Tab King’s expressed disappointment with how the situation was managed by the King’s residence team, citing a lack of communication.

 King’s promised at the time to compensate students with free travel around London as well as £750 in compensation.

 A spokesperson for the University said: “We are very sorry that in some cases over the last few days some students have been allocated temporary accommodation.

 “We are working closely with affected students to ensure they are housed.
 We are making arrangements to recognise and address any disruption caused including extra travel costs to those students.”